Alfresco/docs-alfresco/intelligence-services/latest/admin/troubleshoot.md

 * Create an S3 bucket in the same region as the Amazon AI services.
 * For Comprehend, you also need to enable Comprehend to have write access to your S3 bucket for returning the results.
 This can be done by setting up an IAM role.

-See [Configure AWS Identity and Access Management]({% link intelligence-services/latest/install/setup.md %}) and [Set up services in AWS]({% link intelligence-services/latest/install/setup.md %}) for more details.
+See [Set up services in AWS]({% link intelligence-services/latest/install/index.md %}#set-up-services-in-aws) to configure AWS Identity and Access Management and the Amazon AI services.

 ### When is Amazon Elastic File System (EFS) used?